Reverier-Xu/Fluent-fcitx5/README.md

 ## Misc

-This theme contains a new feature here: [fcitx5/pull/474](https://github.com/fcitx/fcitx5/pull/474), old versions may have unexpected offsets. if you like, you can modify the margins and remove the shadow of panel.png.
+This theme uses a new feature here: [fcitx5/pull/474](https://github.com/fcitx/fcitx5/pull/474), old versions may have unexpected offsets. if you like, you can modify the margins and remove the shadow of panel.png.

 ## LICENSE